SurniaUlula/wpsso-schema-json-ld/readme.txt

 * Extends the features of the WPSSO Core plugin.

-* Provides accurate and comprehensive Schema JSON-LD markup for Google Rich Results / Rich Snippets with Structured Data.
+* Provides accurate and comprehensive Schema JSON-LD markup for Google Rich Results (aka Rich Snippets) with Structured Data.

 * Provides complete Schema ImageObject SEO markup with image information from the WordPress Media Library (name, alternateName, alternativeHeadline, caption, description, fileFormat, uploadDate, and more).